Peru Family Journey: Machu Picchu to the Amazon

 ACTIVITY: Contribute to sustainable tourism in Huchuy Qosqo, a small village of 65 families in the Sacred Valley, by eating at the Parwa Community Restaurant.
 Learn how the resident-run restaurant was kickstarted by G Adventures and the Multilateral Investment Fund, to become a successful farm-to-table program that boosts the local economy and several spin-off microenterprises.

-Day 4 : Sacred Valley Of The Inca/Aguas Calientes
+Day 4: Sacred Valley of the Inca/Aguas Calientes

-Location: Sacred Valley, Aguas Calientes
+Location: Ollantaytambo, Aguas Calientes

 Meals Included: Breakfast